Category: For parents

 By Dr. Ana Aznar

 You may have noticed that your once super-helpful little one has become a selfish teenager that fails to consider other people’s feelings and needs.
 If it is any consolation, you are not alone in having this feeling.
 Many parents feel the same.
-Concerned about teen selfishness?
+But are teenagers selfish?
 Keep reading!

 Are All Teenagers Selfish?